modxorg/Docs/en/building-sites/resources/weblink.md

 The content of the weblink is just an URL; the parser doesn't even parse it, MODx simply redirects to the URL.
 As soon as it sees that it is a "reference", it just uses the content as the argument for sendRedirect($url).

-You can use an external URL for the content, or you can use a Resource ID to link to a Resource in your MODx Resource tree.
+You can use an external URL for the content, or you can use a Resource ID to link to a Resource in your MODX Resource tree.

 ## Example